foxkit-us/supergameherm/README.md

 We use restrict to ensure the compiler knows we obey strict-aliasing rules, which causes it to generate better code.
 A huge speedup results when the compiler can be promised of this.

+## Does this work as a practical emulator?
+Not yet.
+There's no sound, and only limited graphics support.
+We're working on it.

+Interestingly, we do pass all of Blargg's CPU tests.
+Many emulators can't manage to do that. :)

+## How fast is it?
+It presently runs at approximately 8x Gameboy speed on Linux and FreeBSD on most modern systems (basically any i7 or newer).

+## It crashed/segfaulted/broke my system/skinned my cat/pooed on the floor!
+Then report an issue!
+But first, read [this http://www.chiark.greenend.org.uk/~sgtatham/bugs.html].

+Bugs that involve "you should/shouldn't do X and Y and Z" without any justification will be closed without comment.

+## You should write this in C++!
+No, we will not write it in C++.
+No, C++ will not make the code go any faster, no matter what your CS101 professor with a degree in History told you, or what some person on the Internet told you.

+The overhead of classes is not worth the trouble, and the use of complex data structures in supergameherm is relatively limited - not to mention the overhead of v-tables, RTTI, exceptions, the bloat that templates and the STL cause for little gain (see also: the use of complex data structures in supergameherm is relatively limited), and the lack of things such as restrict qualifiers.

+With this in mind, although supergameherm is written in a subset of C11 (or a superset of C99, depending on your perspective), any C++ compiler worth anything should be able to compile supergameherm.
+We aim to avoid conflicts with C++ identifiers in our code to ensure compatibility with older MSVC.